LivelyKernel/lively-runtime-example/README.md

 4. When project files are changed using Lively's text editor and `lively-runtime.js` defines a file handler for a file, this handler will be called and can then define how to re-load the changed file.

+5. The doit context in the text editor will be set to whatever the `getDoitContext()` method of the lively.lang.Runtime project returns.